Granddave/timecalc-rs/README.md

 # Timecalc-rs

-Timecalc-rs is a simple CLI tool that calculates the total time spent on a project given time ranges and intervals.
+Timecalc-rs is a simple CLI tool that calculates the total time spent on a project given intervals and durations.

 This is the Rust implementation of my [previous tool written in Python](https://github.com/Granddave/timecalc)